lmburns/kimbox/README.md

 See `:h lua-treesitter-highlight-groups` to a full explanation.

-After the commit `030b422d1`, highlight groups were changed from in the following pattern:
+After the commit `030b422d1`, highlight groups were changed in the following pattern:
 * `luaTSFunction` => `@function.lua`
 * `helpTSTitle` => `@text.title.help`
 * etc.